USS Galena (1880): 1889–1890

 Galena arrived at Key West in January 1889, where on 16 February 1889 Rear Admiral Bancroft Gherardi relieved Luce as Commander-in-Chief, North Atlantic Squadron, and with Galena as his flagship.
 She sailed the following day for Haitian waters and then returned to New York City on 29 May 1889.
 Admiral Gherardi transferred his flag to USS Kearsarge on 15 June 1889.

 After repairs at New York, Galena arrived at Cap-Haïtien, Haiti, on 6 September 1889 and relieved Kearsarge as flagship.
 At the island of Navassa on 6 October 1889, she took on board nine ringleaders of a riot, then proceeded to Baltimore, Maryland, where she turned them over to the custody of the United States Marshal on 25 October 1889.
 She underwent repairs at the New York Navy Yard in Brooklyn, New York, then sailed on 3 December 1889 to serve once more as Admiral Gherardi's flagship, based at Key West, a made a series of cruises to the waters of Haiti.
-USS Dolphin relieved her as flagship while she was at St. Nicholas Mole on 14 February 1890, and she departed Key West on 25 May 1890 and made calls at Port Royal and at Charleston, South Carolina, before arriving at the New York Navy Yard on 1 July 1890.
+USS Dolphin relieved her as flagship while she was at Môle-Saint-Nicolas, Haiti, on 14 February 1890, and she departed Key West on 25 May 1890 and made calls at Port Royal and at Charleston, South Carolina, before arriving at the New York Navy Yard on 1 July 1890.
 She was decommissioned there on 23 July 1890.